Warmblood: Warmblood registries

 Most warmbloods were developed in continental Europe, especially Germany.
 It was once thought that the warmblood type, which originated in continental Europe, descended from wild, native proto-warmblood ancestors, called the Forest Horse, though modern DNA studies of early horses have disproven this hypothesis.

 The best-known German warmbloods are the Hanoverian, Holsteiner, Oldenburg and the purebred Trakehner.
 Others include the Württemberger, Rhinelander, Westphalian, Zweibrücker, Brandenburger, Mecklenburger, and Bavarian Warmblood.
 Several of these breeds are also represented by ancestral types such as the Ostfriesen and Alt-Oldenburger, Alt-Württemberger, and Rottaler.

-Central European warmbloods include the French Selle Français, Belgian Warmblood, Dutch Warmblood, Swiss Warmblood, Austrian Warmblood, Danish Warmblood, and Czech Warmblood.
-Scandinavian countries also produce high-quality warmbloods such as the Finnish Warmblood and Swedish Warmblood.
+Central European warmbloods include the French Selle Français, Belgian Warmblood, Dutch Warmblood, Swiss Warmblood, Austrian Warmblood, and Czech Warmblood.
+Scandinavian countries also produce high-quality warmbloods such as the Danish Warmblood and Swedish Warmblood.

-Warmblood registries which are not based in continental Europe include those that regulate the breeding of American Warmbloods and Irish Sport Horses.
+Warmblood registries which are not based in continental Europe include those that regulate the breeding of American Warmbloods, Brazilian Sport Horses and Irish Sport Horses.

+List of warmblood breeds and types

+Not all breeds within the warmblood category are named "warmblood" as such in their studbooks—many have names based upon the geographical region where they were first developed.
+In some cases, where there is debate over whether a particular warmblood bloodline is a breed or a type, but the existence of either a studbook selection process in an open registry and/or a breed registry that is restricted or closed is utilized here.